aelfric/ncfl-livedocs/events/speech.md

 #### Before Each Round

 - Once you receive a round assignment, please note the time and plan to arrive in the room 10 minutes prior to the start time.
 Please hit the "In the room" button once you have arrived in the room.
 - Do not begin the round until you have confirmed all three judges are present.
 (Do not assume another adult in the room is a judge.)
 Checkers will be checking rooms and will report missing judges to the tab room.
 Please only text about a missing judge if a checker has not been to your room 15 minutes after the round was scheduled to begin.
 We will send the checker to the room to help replace the judge.
 - You do not need every student present in order to start the round.
 If you are missing students in your room **30 mins after** the posted start time - please contact us!
-    - TEXT ONLY TO {{speech_phone}}.
+  - TEXT ONLY TO {{speechPhone}}.
 Include in your Text:
     - The Room Number you are in AND
     - Your Issue -
     - If missing a competitor - type in Missing + Competitor Code
 - If a student arrives late, have them speak in the closest position to their initial speaker order on the ballot.
 - Observers are allowed in Saturday rounds ONLY with the permission of ALL Competitors & Judges in the Room.
 Anyone can say NO without penalty or prejudice.
 - Observers are allowed in Sunday rounds without any special permission subject to the room's capacity.
 - All observers must be seated.
 If you are still competing you CANNOT observe rounds in your event until you are eliminated